 Splintered wooden steps ascend from a low river in to the dark dense edge of the secondary rain forest.
 Dappled light falls through the canopy to a raised wooden walkway winds through a dense tangle of tree trunks and foliage towards the wooden cabins.

 TiomanBarnaby Jaco Skinner / Nikon D4 / 50 f1.4

 The walkway is treacherous, covered in a layer of slime ensuring every tentative step is filled with nauseous anxiety.
 Weakly rhythmic guitar-strums echo through from the canteen, an open platform filled with ripe smelling tourists from all walks of life.
 A retired couple from Vienna happily watch proceedings whilst newlyweds from Spain speak quietly under the raucous party, all the while attempting to acquire a cold beer in a rain forest.
 I close my eyes and try to cope.

 A Secret PlaceBarnaby Jaco Skinner / Nikon D4 / 14 - 24 f2.8

-The 75% drop in tourism between 2011 and 2015 in Borneo is inextricably linked to Malaysian Airline’s terrible media exposure of Flight 370.
-Add a civil uprising in Sabah, tourist kidnappings across the outer islands and a palm-oil shaped environmental disaster and things don’t look too rosy for this iconic holiday destination.
+The 75% drop in tourism between 2011 and 2015 in Borneo is inextricably linked to Malaysian Airline’s catastrophic media exposure of Flight 370.
+Add to this a civil uprising in Sabah, tourist kidnappings across the outer islands and a palm-oil-shaped environmental disaster, and things don’t look too rosy for this iconic holiday destination.

 A dinner of chicken, rice and vegetables washed down with a cold Tiger beer finishes an eventful day on the outskirts of a noisy jungle.
 Crickets compete with Geckos, the silent night air interrupted by a chorus of chirps and clicks.
 Large snakes slide beneath our sleeping bags, mere feet away from a tasty snack.